rihemebh/bigdata-pipeline/README.md

-# bigdata-pipeline
+# Bigdata Pipeline

 ### Goal :
-Create a pipeline that could support streaming/batch processing using hbase as database, spark for processing and hadoop hdfs as datalake:
+Create a pipeline that could support streaming/batch processing and store in a datalake:

+### Prerequisite and Tools

+- Docker
+- Apache Hbase
+- Apache kafka
+- Apache Hadoop
+- Java
+- Intellij

 ### Architecture